-Periodization Program 25% December 8, Develop a personal 4-month periodization plan for a prospective client.
-See 2020 assignment sheet for details.
-2020 Weekly Discussion Board Posts (WOW) 15 % Students must post replies to a topic posted by the instructor.
-Each reply must be 200-400 words and include at least 1 citation in current APA format from any of XX7 1.1 the following sources: peer-reviewed journal articles, published textbooks, or Weekly publications directly associated with the content being discussed (requires prior approval from the instructor).
-Midterms 15% each (30% total) Oct 8 th The first Exam will cover content covered from the start of class up to the lecture Nov 17th prior to the first Exam.
-The second Exam will cover content from the first Exam up 11011/11 to the lecture prior to the second Midterm.
-Final Exam 3 0% See schedule The final exam will cover all material presented in the course. below
+Periodization Program 25% Develop a personal 4-month periodization plan for a prospective client.
+See assignment sheet for details.
+December 8, 2020 Assignments (WOW) 15% There will be 3 small assignments throughout the semester that will challenge the students knowledge as it relates to learning outcomes.
+See course schedule Midterms 15% each (30% total) The first Exam will cover content covered from the start of class up to the lecture prior to the first Exam.
+The second Exam will cover content from the first Exam up to the lecture prior to the second Midterm.
+Oct 6 th Nov 18th Final Exam 3 0% The final exam will cover all material presented in the course.
+See schedule below